 MuPDF project.
 Have you modified the source code, you may have trouble merging the source code later, when you want to keep synchronized with the

-Open that solution file, copy with Visual Studio 2017, you will be prompted to upgrade the solution and the projects.
-Do it.
-Afterwards, you will see more than 10 projects loaded.
+Open that solution file, you will see more than 10 projects loaded.

 The most important projects about compiling a DLL file are listed below: